 We will plan, conduct, and report on our inspections activities so that we can provide more timely and relevant feedback.
 We will scope and conduct our inspection activities using robust economic, risk, and data analysis.
 Our efforts will help registered firms to better prevent and remediate deficiencies and other weaknesses in their audits and audit practices.
-We will communicate, as soon as practicable, the nature and significance of our inspection results.
-Finally, we will regularly assess our inspections approach and the processes and technology that support it.
+We will communicate, as soon as practicable, the nature and significance of our inspection results, and we will tailor our inspection reporting to meet more effectively the needs of investors, audit committees, and our other stakeholders.